Outsourcing. Is it worth trying?

 The demand for programmers still exceeds the supply on the market, that is why outsourcing is popular.
 However, some people believe that outsourcing is associated with great risks, so that, at times, even investors oppose the decision to choose an outsourcing company.
 Let’s consider all the pros and cons and put an end to this dispute once and for all.

 Some people believe that there must be few experienced specialists in outsourcing, that surely the experienced ones have been working in product companies already.
-This sounds very strange to me.
 The choice of the company is usually determined by the environment.
 Product companies can be made by people who have money to support a team.
 The venture capital market in emerging economies is going through hard times now.
-Many countries do not even have a good legislative framework for investment, although at the same time these countries have a huge IT potential (Eastern Europe, India).
+Many countries do not even have a good legislative framework for investment, although at the same time these countries have a huge IT potential.
 Competition in the outsourcing market is growing every year, which leads to an improvement in services and a decrease in prices.
-By the way, many of the outsourcing companies turn into product ones, so as far as I can judge this reproof is completely fended off =)
+By the way, many of the outsourcing companies turn into product ones.

 It is also worth taking into consideration the developing culture and business attitude in the country.
 Some programmers, having worked in outsourcing companies for a long time, start running their own ones.
 They adopt the experience of project management and development so that the quality improves every year.
 IT hubs, as well as special economic IT zones, are being created.
 The concentration of a large number of bright minds in such places leads to a high cultural and professional growth of the entire industry of the country.

 Intellectual property theft or personal data leakage.
-If I wrote this article about 5 years ago, then this could be considered a serious problem, but now you can just do a little research before choosing a partner.
+Just do a little research before choosing a partner.
 You can view the intellectual property regulations by country.
 In addition, nowadays many companies operate in the American legal field, their head offices are located in the United States, and contracts are signed in several languages with the advantage of the English version.

 Communication problem.
-This, as it seems to me, is the main problem.
-Indeed, some companies that worked with outsourcing had difficulties in communication, a lack of understanding of the entire scope of the project led to costs increase and missed release dates.
+Indeed, some companies that worked with outsourcing had difficulties in communication, a lack of understanding of the entire scope of the project led to cost increases and missed release dates.
 There are cultural and linguistic barriers, but each case must be discussed separately.
-Often, during a full development cycle, these kinds of problems may arise, however, you should read my last article on the discovery phase.
+Often, during a full development cycle, these kinds of problems may arise, however, you should read our last article on the discovery phase.